SlickbitTechnologies/ai-menu-generator/README.md

 ---

-🧩 Usage
+🧩 **Usage**
-Setting Up Environment Variables
+Setting Up Environment Variables:

--create a .env file in the root of your project and add below two lines, Replace your-api-key with openAi secret key.
+- create a .env file in the root of your project and add below two lines, Replace your-api-key with your openAi secret key.

-PORT=8089
+> PORT=8089
-OPENAI_KEY=your-api-key
+> OPENAI_KEY=your-api-key

 ---

 📞 Contact
-info@slickbit.com
+- info@slickbit.com